alextanhongpin/database-design/postgres.md

 ## Things I learn about postgres

 Tools
-- using DBeaver for GUI visualization on MacOS
+- ~using DBeaver for GUI visualization on MacOS~
+- use Postico insteand

 Query
 - somehow table name must be surrounded by double quote `"`